 NO MEMBERS.
 The corporation shall have no members within the meaning of Section 5056 of the California Nonprofit Public Benefit Corporation Law.

 AUTHORITY VESTED IN BOARD.
-Any action that otherwise requires approval by a majority of all members, or approval by the members, requires only approval of the Board.
-All rights that would otherwise vest under the Nonprofit Public Benefit Corporation Law in the members shall vest in the Board.
+Any action that otherwise requires approval by a majority of all members, or approval by the members, requires only approval of the board.
+All rights that would otherwise vest under the Nonprofit Public Benefit Corporation Law in the members shall vest in the board.

 ASSOCIATES.
 The corporation may use the term “members” to refer to persons associated with it, but such persons shall not be corporate members within the meaning of Section 5056 of the California Nonprofit Public Benefit Corporation Law.